Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Methods

 Although we do not use this formula for calculation in practice, it provides a unified perspective on defining various accessibility metrics, which deepens our understanding of the composition of public charger accessibility across one's daily schedule.

-\paragraph{Aggregation methods.} We calculate TI-acs for each individual for a total of around 6 million people in the mobility dataset.
-We then aggregate the accessibility of individuals at the census tract level based on their home address, to reveal spatial patterns and visualization.
+\paragraph{Aggregation methods.} TI-acs is calculated for each individual for a total of around 6 million people in the mobility dataset.
+Individual accessibility values are then aggregated at the census tract level based on their home address, to reveal spatial patterns and visualization.

 Census tracts are geographic entities used by the U.S. Census Bureau to collect, analyze, and present its decennial censuses \cite{uscb1994census}.
 In general, the population of a census tract is between 2,500 and 8,000, and their boundaries are relatively stable, despite minor updates every ten years due to demographic changes.
 Our study period (2012 - 2024) includes the 2020 census.
-To make results and maps consistent, we use the shape file updated in 2020 \cite{uscb2020tracts} to match each individual's home address (represented by longitude and latitude) to the census tract to which it belongs.
+To make results and maps consistent, the shape file updated in 2020 \cite{uscb2020tracts} is used to match each individual's home address (represented by longitude and latitude) to the census tract to which it belongs.

 For census tract $j$, let $\Is_j$ be the set of individuals whose home is located within the census tract.
 Then the aggregate value